-I was invited to make a piece that encouraged audience activation with live performance (by Naila Ansari) happening in the exhibition opening (Jan 17th, 2020) for Heather Hart’s work, a life-size rooftop construction, at Albright-Knox Art Gallery.
+I was invited to make a locative media design that encouraged audience interaction with the live performance by Buffalo-based dancer Naila Ansari happening in the exhibition opening (Jan 17th, 2020) at Albright-Knox Art Museum’s new Art Space in Northland.
+The performance involved a life-size rooftop construction in the space of designed by artist Heather Hart.

 In this piece, I also wanted to bring the process of architecture’s construction to experience for the audience.
-The locative effectively enforces the idea of place/space as progressive and helps the audience play an active role in the art “viewing” process.
-I designed four stories to be viewed in four spots around the four corners of Hart’s rooftop, around the themes such as insideness/outsideness.
-Each story (a combination of digital video, text, image, and sound) was embedded in four QRcode labels, printed and installed on four sign holders standing in four specific spots around Hart’s rooftop for visitors’ access, similar to four pieces of a puzzle.
-The audience was invited to follow a cycle based on the signs.
-Scanning each QRcode with the camera app on their phones, the audience sees four different stories that engage the rooftop before its completion when Naila was rehearsing her performance in the same spot.
+The locative media and mobile technology effectively enforced the idea of place/space as progressive and helped the audience play an active role in the art viewing process.
+I designed four stories (videos) to be viewed in four spots around the corners of Hart’s rooftop.
+The videos engaged themes such as insideness/outsideness with a focus on the relationship between body and building.
+Each story (a combination of digital video and text) was embedded in four QRcode labels, printed and installed on four sign holders standing around Hart’s rooftop for the visitors’ access, similar to four pieces of a puzzle.
+The audience was invited to follow a cycle based on the signs; they could scan each QRcode with the camera app on their mobile phones to see Naila’s performance in course of completion of the structure in the same spot.